 F. Section 552.3035: Attorney General Must Not Disclose Information at Issue

-Section 552.3035 expressly prohibits the attorney general from disclosing information that is the subject of a request for an attorney general decision.
+Section 552.3035 of the Government Code expressly prohibits the attorney general from disclosing information that is the subject of a request for an attorney general decision.

 G. Section 552.304: Submission of Public Comments